ipfs/ipfs-docs/docs/concepts/nodes.md

 ---
 title: "Nodes"
-description: "Computers running IPFS are called nodes.
-Nodes are the most imporant aspect of IPFS - without nodes running the IPFS daemon, there would be no such thing as IPFS.
+description: "Participants in the IPFS network are called nodes.
+Nodes are the most important aspect of IPFS - without nodes running the IPFS daemon, there would be no  IPFS network.
 This page discusses what nodes are, current IPFS implementations, and the types of services different nodes can offer."
 ---

 # Nodes